nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-JeeqTracker is a desktop application created for **home-based business owners / resellers**.
-It provides a fast and simple way for you to keep track of **`BUY / SELL`** transactions with clients, and allows you to add **`REMARKS`** of clients.
+JeeqTracker is a desktop application created for **home-based business owners**.
+It helps you keep track of your clients’ contact details, transaction records, and remarks about the client.
-With JeeqTracker, you can quickly find out who you are earning the most profit from, who is causing you to lose money, and who is not a pleasant person to work with.
-This will help your business prosper and yield more profits.

-To get you started, you might want to read the section on [how to use this User Guide](#how-to-use-the-user-guide)!
+If this is your first time using our User Guide, you might want to read this section on [how to use this User Guide](#how-to-use-the-user-guide)

 ## Table of Contents